offbyone/ideas/content/old/general-thoughts/and-its-done.md

 slug: and-its-done
 status: draft

 One year, finished.
-Now, granted, it hasn\'t been all that i expected it would, but on the whole, i feel good about it.
+Now, granted, it hasn't been all that i expected it would, but on the whole, i feel good about it.

 Damn.

-I guess this is the time when i should be chanting \"no more pencils\...\" etc.
+I guess this is the time when i should be chanting "no more pencils\..." etc.

-But i\'m already looking forward to next year.
+But i'm already looking forward to next year.